medic/cht-docs/content/en/apps/guides/hosting/offline.md

 ---
-title: "Offline CHT Server"
+title: "Offline Hosting of CHT Server"
 linkTitle: "Offline Hosting"
 weight: 100
 description: >
- Running an instance of CHT Core server with no Internet  connection
+ Deploying and hosting CHT Core server instances without Internet connectivity
 ---

 {{% alert title="Note" %}} This guide is not meant for a production CHT instance.
 Support may be added in the future an offline CHT server in a production environment.
 Please see the "Considerations" section below. {{% /alert %}}